-With only 7 weeks to Christmas and Thanksgiving just round the corner for Americans it’s easy to get caught up in all the festive eating and ruin the results of your latest detox diet.
+With Thanksgiving just around the corner for Americans and the holiday season fast approaching it’s easy to get caught up in all the festive eating and ruin the results of your latest detox diet.

 It’s said that the average American consumes around 3,000 calories during their Thanksgiving Day meal.
 And according to the Food Standards Agency in the UK the average person’s food intake on Christmas day stacks up to whopping 7000 calories.